oleg131/randomepisode/README.md

 # randomepisode

 ### Todo
-- separate `users` and `user_shows` tables
+- more detailed description
-- add option to remove shows
+- option to email url
-- add templates
+- list of most recent user tokens